bazelbuild/bazel/site/docs/rule-challenges.md

 We have heard feedback from various people that they have difficulty to write efficient Bazel rules.
-There is no single root cause, but it’s due to a combination of historical circumstances and intrinsic complexity in the problem domain.
+There is no single root cause, but it's due to a combination of historical circumstances and intrinsic complexity in the problem domain.
 This document attempts to give a high level overview of the specific issues that we believe to be the main contributors.